pouryashirazian/pouryashirazian.github.io/index.markdown

 layout: home
 title: Resume
 ---
-Principal software engineer incorporating skills in designing high-performance, machine learning, computer vision, and augmented-reality systems on many-core architectures.
+World-class computer vision and AI expert seeking a Principal Software Engineer or Director of Engineering role.
+Dedicated to driving innovation and delivering robust, data-driven, physically-based applications optimized for many-core architectures.

 # EDUCATION
 - University of Victoria, Ph.D.